tjbencomo/rna-pipeline/README.md

 # rna-pipeline
+## Project Status
+**CURRENTLY A WORK IN PROGRESS.
+SOME FUNCTIONALITY MAY NOT WORK PROPERLY YET.
+NOT READY FOR EXTERNAL USE** I've recently discovered Cromwell, a workflow engine that easily scales tasks like RNASeq processing on HPC clusters. `variant-discovery-pipeline` uses Cromwell to abstract large amounts of pipeline code. `rna-pipeline` needs a major update to take advantage of Cromwell features.

 RNA-Seq analysis pipeline for the [Lee Lab](http://leelab.stanford.edu/) at Stanford University.
 The pipeline is designed to mimic dnanexus function on Stanford's Sherlock HPC cluster.
 The pipeline receives as input paired-end FASTQ files and performs alignment as well as several analysis functions.

 ## Pipeline Design